 The Institute for Functional Medicine

-describes functional medicine as an evolution in the practice of medicine
+describes functional medicine as an evolution in the practice of medicine that

-the traditional disease-centered focus of medical practice to a more
+traditional disease-centered focus of medical practice to a more

 patient-centered approach, functional medicine addresses the whole person,